Govind-techie/LeetCode/README.md

 ### 🚀 Special Problems (Hard)

 - **Book Allocation Problem**
   This problem involves allocating books to students in a way that minimizes the maximum number of pages assigned to any student.
-It requires **binary search on answer** and **greedy allocation** to efficiently distribute the books.
-The key constraints are:
-  - Each book must be assigned to exactly one student.
-  - Each student must get at least one book.
-  - The books must be allocated in **contiguous order**.

-- **Painter’s Partition Problem**
-  This problem involves partitioning a set of boards among painters such that the maximum time taken by any painter is minimized.
-It is solved using **binary search on answer** along with **greedy allocation** to ensure an efficient partitioning strategy.
-The key constraints are:
-  - Each painter must paint at least one board.
-  - A painter can only paint **contiguous** boards.
-  - The goal is to minimize the **maximum time** taken by any painter.
+Solved using **binary search** on the answer range and a greedy feasibility check.
+Time complexity is **O(n log m)** where n is the number of books and m is the max page number.

+- **Split Array Largest Sum**
+  Given an array, split it into m subarrays such that the largest sum among these subarrays is minimized.
+Solved with **binary search** over the answer space combined with a greedy check.

-- **Aggressive Cows Problem**
+- **Aggressive Cows**
-  This problem involves placing cows in stalls such that the minimum distance between any two cows is maximized.
-It is solved using **binary search on answer** and **greedy placement** to efficiently determine the optimal placement strategy.
-The key constraints are:
-  - The stalls are given in an unordered list and must be sorted before applying the approach.
-  - The goal is to find the largest minimum distance possible between cows.
+  Given positions of stalls and number of cows, find the largest minimum distance between cows placed in stalls.
+Solved using **binary search** over distance and a greedy check for feasibility.

+---